How to Make the Japanese Mushroom Oyster Hot Pot at Home

 Mushroom Oyster Hot Pot

-A toast to traditions: pairing our hot pot with a chilled glass of sake.
+A toast to traditions: Pairing our hot pot with a chilled glass of sake.

 • What is in a traditional Japanese hot pot?
 A traditional Japanese hot pot typically includes a flavorful broth as a base, often made with dashi (a stock made from bonito flakes and kombu seaweed), soy sauce, mirin (a sweet rice wine), and sake.
 The hot pot is then filled with an assortment of fresh ingredients such as thinly sliced meats (like beef or pork), an array of mushrooms, tofu, vegetables, and seafood, including delicate oysters.
 The slow simmering of these ingredients allows their flavors to meld, creating a comforting and aromatic dish.